gshipley/summitlab14/Chapters/13-Using_Cartridges.md

 	Could not connect to database

-Start the database back up using the *start* switch.
+Start the database back up using the *cartridge-start* command.

 	$ rhc cartridge-start mysql -a firstphp